FrozenNode/Laravel-Administrator/readme.md

 - New 'textarea' field type
 - Added 'limit' option for text/textarea field types
 - You can now provide a create_link method in your model that should return the URL of the string of the item's front-end page
+- You can now optionally provide a 'permission_check' closure for each model in the config.
+This works just like auth_check but on a per-model basis.
+If provided, and if it evaluates to false, the user will be redirected back to the admin dashboard.
 - Bugfix: Multiple commas in number fields were messing up the values

 ### 2.1.0